On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies

 \authors{L.Lange, F.Forget}

 \correspondingauthor{Lucas Lange}{lucas.lange@lmd.ipsl.fr}

-\begin{keypoints} \item Melting of ice at the surface of Mars within the last 4 Million years is impossible because of latent heat cooling. \item Melting of subsurface ice in equilibrium with the atmosphere is also impossible because it is too deep to be warmed enough. \item Subsurface ice brought near the surface by regolith removal is unlikely to melt, as it happens only under unrealistic conditions. \end{keypoints}
+\begin{keypoints} \item Melting of opaque water snow or ice at the surface of Mars over the last 4 million years is prevented by sublimation cooling. \item Melting of subsurface ice in equilibrium with the atmosphere is also unlikely because it is too deep to be warmed enough. \item Subsurface ice brought near the surface by regolith removal is unlikely to melt, as it happens only under unrealistic conditions. \end{keypoints}